 “I don’t want free money” …said no one ever.
-Scholarships should be your #1 choice to pay for college.
-They’re money you don’t have to pay back—and who doesn’t like the sound of that?
-Winning a scholarship requires hard work, attention to detail, and a little bit of luck, too.
-Luck isn’t something you can change, but following these tips can definitely up your chances of winning a scholarship.
+Scholarships should be your first step to pay for college.
+It’s money you don’t have to pay back—and who doesn’t like the sound of that?
+Winning a scholarship takes hard work, attention to detail, and a little bit of luck, too.
+You can’t change your luck, but following these tips can definitely up your chances of winning a scholarship.

 Step 1: Look for scholarships and avoid scams

-- Sign up for Scholarship Search.
-Scholarship Search pairs you with personalized scholarship matches for free.
-You may be eligible for certain scholarships based on your grade, belonging to a certain social group, and just for being yourself!
+- Sign up for Scholly by Sallie.* The top college scholarship app has helped students find millions of dollars in scholarships.
+Best part?
+It’s free and super easy to use.
+Simply tell Scholly Search® about your interests, background, and accomplishments and you can get matched with scholarships in just minutes.
+You may be eligible for certain scholarships based on your grades, belonging to a certain social group, and just for being yourself!
 Interested in bird calling?
 There’s a scholarship for that.
 Writing poetry?
 There’s a scholarship for that, too.
 Public speaking?
 I think you can guess what I’m going to say.
 There are scholarships out there for almost every little thing under the sun.
-Scholarship Search is a great starting point to find scholarships that suit you.
+Scholly by Sallie is a great starting point to find scholarships that suit you.

 - Research, research, research.
-When you’re looking for other scholarships to apply for, do a quick search to make sure these scholarships are legit.
+Do a quick search to make sure the scholarships are legit.
 Look up the organization or donor that is providing the award and look for previous winners of the scholarship.
 Check with school counselors and teachers, too—they may have some scholarship ideas for you that will have already been vetted and confirmed to be real.

 - Recognize scholarship scams & dodge them.
-Unfortunately, scholarship scams happen.
-Scammers sometimes try to steal your personal information under the guise of a scholarship opportunity, so be careful and understand some of the warning signs to prevent yourself from getting scammed.
-If you’re being asked to provide personal information like your banking numbers or your Social Security number before you apply, be very cautious.
+Scammers sometimes try to steal your personal information under the guise of a scholarship opportunity, so be careful and understand some of the warning signs.
+Be cautious if:

-However, be mindful of this: you may be asked to provide personal information like this if you do win a scholarship, so do your research to verify its legitimacy.
-Don’t apply if you’re asked to send money.
-If you’ve been told you’re a finalist or that you’ve won a scholarship you didn’t apply for, don’t respond—it’s likely a trap.
+However, be mindful of this: you may be asked to provide information like this if you do win a scholarship.
 If you accidentally paid a scammer and need help, file a claim with the Federal Trade Commission or reach out to your state attorney general.

 - Start your applications ASAP.
-It never hurts to give yourself as much time as possible to apply for scholarships.
-This will give you some wiggle room to gather all your submission materials together.
+Giving yourself as much time as possible to apply will give you some wiggle room to get all your submission materials together.
 This is especially important if you need to request your transcript or get a letter of recommendation.
-Remember that physical transcripts can take several days to process, and electronic transcripts often take one to two days as well.
-For letters of recommendation, you need to give your recommender plenty of time to craft the letter for you, since they’re taking time out of their schedule to help you.
+Physical transcripts can take several days to process, and electronic transcripts often take one to two days as well.
+For letters of recommendation, you need to give your recommender plenty of time to craft the letter for you since they’re taking time out of their schedule to help you.

 Step 3: Write a scholarship essay

 Many scholarships require applicants to write an essay responding to a specific prompt.
-This can be the most important and the most time-consuming part of the application process, so make sure you give yourself plenty of time to write it.
-Need to know where to start?
-Look no further.
+This can be the most important and time-consuming part of the process, so make sure you give yourself plenty of time to write it.
+Here’s how you can start.

-- Be yourself & be original.
+- Be yourself.
 Write as though you’re talking to a friend.
-Being authentic and original is the key to writing a great scholarship essay.
+Being original and true to you is the key to writing a great scholarship essay.
 Readers will be able to tell when you’re not being genuine.

 - Be clear.
-You don’t want to leave your reader guessing—state why you deserve to win the scholarship and give honest reasons to support it.
+Don’t leave your reader guessing—state why you deserve to win the scholarship and give honest reasons to support it.

 - Share your essay with others for feedback.
 It’s always good to have a second (or third or fourth) pair of eyes on your essay before you submit it.
 Your friends, family members, and teachers know you best, and they’ll be more honest with you than anyone.
 Their feedback could help you make your essay even better!

 - Edit more than once.
-You’ll want your scholarship essay to be top-tier in terms of quality.
 Make sure your work has been proofread for grammar, punctuation, and clarity.
-Cut out any unnecessary words or phrases.
-Pay attention to word and character counts—they may not seem like a big deal, but you should stick to the parameters the scholarship sponsor has asked for.
+Cut out unnecessary words or phrases.
+Pay attention to word and character counts—some scholarships may have parameters around them.
 Make sure you’ve fully answered the prompt.